Yubelo3/SearchEngineDataPreperation/readme.md

 * "children_id": List[int], page_id for those pages pointed by this page.
 * "parents_id": List[int], page_id for those pages point to this page.
 * "pagerank": float, pagerank value for this page.
 Note that pagerank are normalized so that the summation of pr value is equal to number of pages.
+* "size": int, html file size
+* "freq_words": a dict that map top-5 frequent words to its frequency

 ### `page_data/forward_index.json`
 This is the index that map from page to in-page words.